pidoko/website/README.md

 ```

 ## Production
-To build and run the application in production mode:

-Build the Project, Start the Production Server:
+Build the Project, and Start the Production Server:
 ```
 npm run build
 npm start